-Successful entrepreneurs understand that they will always have gaps in their knowledge and experience bases.
+Successful new business owners understand that they will always have gaps in their knowledge and experience bases.
 While they will never be completely filled in, they can be alleviated through a commitment to lifelong learning.
-Invest in professional development training for you and your employees, and take advantages of the resources around you such as industry publications and your professional network.
+Invest in professional development training for you and your employees, and take advantage of the resources around you such as industry publications and your professional network.

 Speaking of professional networks, many new business owners underestimated their importance and neglect them over time.
 Their natural inclination is to devote all of their attention to the company itself, but building a robust professional community is actually one of the best ways to help a nascent business.
 You’ll gain new insights about your industry and competitors, market your brand effectively and forge relationships that can turn into partnerships, collaborations or even hiring opportunities.

 4. Remember that every interaction is representative of your brand.

 As a business owner, you are the steward of your brand image in every interaction that you have.
 This includes when you’re in the office speaking to clients, giving an interview to a journalist and unwinding at the bar after a long week of work.
 Your words and your actions can have a significant impact on your employees, your company and your partners.

 Entrepreneurs have a unique opportunity to share the value of their experiences with others.
 Reach out to publications and offer to write pieces for them based on your specific expertise and knowledge.
 Most outlets have a lot of content need to fill, and as a bonus,you will be enriching your organization’s brand at the same time by aligning it with the promise of valuable content.

 No one goes into business wanting to fail, yet failures are a fact of life for every single one of us at some point.
 How can you combat this reality?
 Do what the most highly-regarded entrepreneurs do and use every failure as a learning opportunity.
 Recognize that setbacks actually present you with chances that you wouldn’t otherwise have if everything had gone as planned, and make the most of them.